bbelotti/Chubby-Babi-Cookbook/README.md

-├── list_recipes.bat      # Windows tool to instantly check and audit your recipes ├── .gitignore            # Keeps git tracking clean from LaTeX auxiliary files ├── README.md             # The file you're reading right now ├── push_changes.bat      # Double-click to push changes from local machine to main ├── pull_changes.bat      # Double-click to pull changes from main to local machine ├── fonts                 # Fonts for special characters └── recipes/              # Subfolders housing individual recipe modules
+├── list_recipes.bat      # Windows tool to instantly check and audit your recipes ├── .gitignore            # Keeps git tracking clean from LaTeX auxiliary files ├── README.md             # The file you're reading right now ├── push_changes.bat      # Double-click to push changes from local machine to current branch ├── pull_changes.bat      # Double-click to pull changes from current branch to local machine ├── fonts                 # Fonts for special characters └── recipes/              # Subfolders housing individual recipe modules (you can change these!)
     ├── main_courses/
     ├── sauces_and_custards/
     ├── sweets/